facundoroot/Big-Data/README.md

 -- pre-commit
 every time you update the .pre-commit-config.yaml you have to run pre-commit install to take into account the new steps

+--pytest
+run pytest -v to get a verbose log

 Plans:
 ingest data through kafka -> spark streaming -> mongodb